MANOJ9902/HealthGenieAI/README.md

 1. Run the Flask application:

      python app.py

-Open a web browser and navigate to http://localhost:5000 to access the application.
+2.Open a web browser and navigate to http://localhost:5000 to access the application.